South Carolina Alcohol Beverage License Attorneys

 - Failure to timely renew an SC ABL;

 - Issuance of a dishonored check;

 - Serving underage patrons at your premises;

-- Staying open after hours or beyond permitted law, you must check your local law for addtional requirements;
+- Staying open after hours or beyond permitted law, you must check your local code for additional requirements;

 - Improper payment of excise tax, or

 - An appeal of the revocation of your SC ABL License,

-The best liquor lawyers agree that whether you are applying for an on premises South Carolina retail liquor license, or a South Carolina on premises liquor by the drink license, or even seeking a Sunday liquor license, it is important to understand that the process is anything but simple.
+The best liquor lawyers agree that whether you are applying for an on-premises South Carolina retail liquor license, or a South Carolina on-premises liquor by the drink license, or even seeking a Sunday liquor license, it is crucial to understand that the process is anything but simple.
 What you may assume to be a simple automated process to obtain a South Carolina license to sell alcoholic liquors is complicated by forms, complex regulations, and administrative law court rulings.
-Numerous South Carolina alcohol and beverage license applications have been initially denied and must be appealed .
+Numerous South Carolina alcohol and beverage license applications have been initially denied and must be appealed.

 - Proximity to a church, school or playground;